 All three muscles that make up your glutes work together to help with hip rotation and movement and contribute to core strength.
 Specifically, the gluteus maximus serves many daily functions like helping you climb stairs and maintain balance while walking or running.

 When the glutes become weak, it puts you at higher risk for common issues like knee and lower back pain, according to the American Council on Exercise.
-That's key for the 80 percent of American adults who suffer from lower back pain at some point in their lives.
+That's key for the 80 percent of American adults who experience lower back pain at some point in their lives.

 And keeping those glute muscles strong is especially important as you age, since muscle mass decreases by three to five percent every decade after age 30.

 The 4 Best Exercises for a Stronger Butt

 The gluteus maximus is largely responsible for the overall look and physique of your butt, but you'll want to target the smaller ones, as well.
 Below are the four best exercises that target all three glute muscles.

 Move 1: Glute Bridge